Housing | Conditions

 Loading

-A year after the fires, half of survey respondents are still living in temporary housing.
-More than 10% do not have their own home at all (i.e. living with friends, family, or being unhoused).
+Nearly a year and a half after the fires, the share of survey respondents still living in temporary housing has declined slightly to near 45%, down from a peak of 51% in the September/October 2024 surveys.
+In the last few months, the share of people who do not have their own home at all (i.e. living with friends, family, or being unhoused) sits around 6%.
 Housing instability is a risk factor for many negative health and life outcomes.
 It may weaken education, employment and physical and mental health.
-Meanwhile, 15% have moved into a permanent new home.
-Less than a quarter of respondents still live in the same house as before the fires.
+But there appears to have been a slight improvement in the last few months.
+Meanwhile, between 15 and 25% have moved into a permanent new home and recent data suggests an upward trend.
+Approximately a quarter of respondents still live in the same house as before the fires.

 What types of temporary housing do fire-impacted people live in?